Scandal-hit BBC appoints ex-Times editor as news chief

 Among Harding's tasks will be to restore trust in the globally respected British Broadcasting Corporation, hit by a series of scandals involving the late presenter Jimmy Savile who was discovered to have been a serial sex offender.

-The announcement of his appointment coincides with fresh controversy surrounding accusations that its flagship news program Panorama had used British students as "human shields" while it secretly filmed in North Korea.
+The announcement of his appointment coincides with fresh controversy surrounding accusations that its flagship news programme Panorama had used British students as "human shields" while it secretly filmed in North Korea.

 Tony Hall, the BBC's director general who took the helm two weeks ago, acknowledged the news operation had been through an "undeniably difficult chapter", but added he expected the BBC to benefit from Harding's "external perspective".